benfry/processing4/app/src/processing/app/syntax/README.md

-## 🐉 Fixing this code: here be dragons. 🐉
+# 🐉 Fixing this code: here be dragons. 🐉

 Every few years, we've looked at replacing this package with [RSyntaxArea](https://github.com/bobbylight/RSyntaxTextArea), most recently with two attempts during the course of developing [Processing 4](https://github.com/processing/processing4/wiki/Processing-4).

 So that I don't repeat this attempt again, some reminders as to why it's not worth the effort.
 As noted in the link above, the time is better spent with starting from scratch with a different approach—a Language Server implementation and probably a lightweight (HTML/JS) GUI on top of it.

 * At a minimum, replacing this text component would break all Modes, because of how they're invoked.
+That places significant burden on those authors, so making the switch means there must be major, demonstrable improvements.
+(The code being “cleaner” or “better” does not qualify, though other improvements might.)
 * The token coloring uses a completely different system, which would also need to be expanded across Modes.
 * Everything that lives in `PdeTextAreaPainter`,  the error squiggles, popups, etc would need to be rewritten.
 * Similarly, line numbering is supported by default in `RSyntaxArea` so we'd need to carefully remove all our “left gutter” hacking.